 How many sick days should my nanny get?

 We recommend giving your nanny sick days consistent with what your company gives you.
-We will help you decide this and add it to the Family-Nanny agreement so it is communicated ahead of time what paid holidays a nanny has off.
+We will help you decide this and add it to the Family-Nanny agreement so paid holidays are communicated ahead of time.

 Should we pay over time?